rezahh107/SmartAlloc/README.md

 For support and documentation, please refer to the plugin documentation or contact the development team.

+## Uninstall

+Set the `purge_on_uninstall` option to true to remove SmartAlloc options and caches.
+By default only transient caches are cleared and allocation data remains.

 ## License

-This plugin is licensed under the GPL v2 or later.
+This plugin is licensed under the MIT License.
+See `LICENSE` for details.

 ## Changelog